kammitama5/kammitama5.github.io/_posts/2018-5-20-Sunday-May-20th.md

   my two laptops and clothes for work on Tuesday, so..yeah..organization.
 - It would be nice sometime to just have normal-time to myself.
 Kind of like "what did you do this weekend?"
   "Oh nothing..just go out drinking with friends."
 Comfortable life, you know?
 Maybe one day.
+- update: I'm really enjoying learning Haskell and Rust.
+Even though I'm sleep deprived (actually, just got up after crashing, fixed some errors, got my PR merged), I really couldn't imagine a better summer.
+- Gabe is really teaching me some great engineering practices, and Chris is also picky about the final commit and formatting to his code; it's consistent and has a good quality/ practices.
+I really, really appreciate this.
+  It looks like it can get easy (especially in less-readable, less cleaner languages) to get really sloppy, really quickly.
+  I want to avoid that, so this is really good.
+I like that Gabe emphasized committing early and often.
+That has really helped me in terms of clarity of my direction and in feedback my mentors can give me.
+I'm not committing a bunch of code that no one has seen, but taking it bit by bit as things work and not making assumptions.
+Seems like a smart thing I've been introduced to do.
+Lends itself to better team communication, and also shows the rest of the team you're working.